On-line booking- password changes:

 New Patient Consultations

 Every patient registering with Crystal Peak Medical Centre will have the opportunity of a new patient consultation.
 The appointment gives you a chance to meet us, have your health checked and bring to light any ongoing medical problems or important past medical history, including continuing your medication.
-Your appointment may be with your doctor, a practice nurse or the Health Worker.
+Your appointment may be with your doctor, a practice nurse or the Health Care Assistant.

 Well Woman / Cervical Smear Clinic